In the Scale of the Problem we saw the overall risk from branches and trees falling is so extremely low we need a microscope to see it.

 Since then, we've had further requests to set out the points in this big canvas with a step-by-step guide to make it easy to follow.

 We're genuinely surprised the article has been peer-reviewed, let alone published in a journal.
 It's not research.
 Some obvious key points of fact don't make sense, even within the questionable logic of its own risk ecosystem.
 We've sketched them out in the above image so you can see the whole picture, and described them below.
-We're nonplussed they weren't picked up during the peer review.
+We're baffled how they weren't picked up during the peer review.